galaxyproject/training-material/topics/visualization/tutorials/rna-seq-viz-with-cummerbund/tutorial.md

 To make sense of the available RNA-Seq data, and overview the condition-specific gene expression levels of the provided samples, we need to visualize our results.
 Here we will use [CummeRbund](http://compbio.mit.edu/cummeRbund/).

-CummeRbund is an open-source tool that simplifies the analysis of a Cuffdiff RNA-Seq output.
+CummeRbund is an open-source tool that simplifies the analysis of a CuffDiff RNA-Seq output.
 In particular, it helps researchers:
-- managing, integrating, and visualizing the data produced by Cuffdiff
+- managing, integrating, and visualizing the data produced by CuffDiff
 - simplifying data exploration
 - providing a bird's-eye view of the expresion analysis by describing relationships betweeen genes, transcripts, transcription start sites, and CDS regions
 - exploring subfeatures of individual genes or gene-sets